duckietm/all-in-1-converter/README.md

 - Datavase Fixing Sprite_ID in items_base

 For the custom Effects they are in the Addons\Custom Effects folder, please read the README.md how to import this, ofcourse you can customize if you want !

+# Instructions

+There are 4 main functions:
+* Download all Default habbo Assets
+* Download furni / clothes from other retro's
+* Tools ==> Merge / Generate SQL / Decompile Nitro / Compile Nitro / All SWF to Nitro
+* Database Tools

+Database ==>
+* Fix Sprite_ID and Item_IDS in the items_base from the JSON
+* Fix Sit / Lay / Walk in the items_base with the settings from the json
+* Fix the Offer_ID in the database from the JSON
+* Optimize your database
+* And show some info

+There will be folders created :

+Database / Variables ==> place here in the variables the FurnitureData.json you want to use to fix your database

+Generate has 3 folders:
+Furnidata ==> place here in the FurnitureData.json you want to use.

+Furniture ==> place here furniture you want to add to the SQL file this can be .nitro or .swf it will read all off them</br>
+And the Output SQL here will be the SQL files you generate, it will make on timestamp so you can keep a record.</br>
+The only thing you need to provide :</br>
+Enter the starting ID for items_base and catalog_items: 9000 <== Example of the starting id of the Items_Base (you can see the last entry by : select * from items_base order by id desc
+)</br>
+Enter the Catalog_Page ID for catalog_items: 9000 <== this is the catalog_page id you want the furni in</br>
+Habbo Default is straight forward files are the JSON / Text if you use flash</br>

+Nitrocompile is also very simple:</br>
+compile  <== Place the JSON and Image file here and it will create the .nitro (example silo.json silo.png</br>
+compiled <== here will the output of the .niro from compile</br>
+extract <== place here the .nitro you want to extract</br>
+extracted <== here will be the output off the nitro so you can alter it etc.</br>

+SWFCompiler this was the most work for me 🙂 here you can create SWF to Nitro file's</br>
+there are 4 folders for the output</br>
+- clothes
+- effects
+- furniture
+- pets

+And one folder if you want to import SWF, just place the SWF in the right folder : funri / pet etc.  and as you will see i already added the latest Pets and also all the default + custom effects so you do not have to search</br>

+when you run one of the SWF to Nitro it will ask you for clothes / funri :</br>
+Do you want (H) Hof_Furni or (I) Imported clothes?
+(Default is H):  <== here you can choose to use the default habbo folder or the custom import folder.</br></br>

 # Credits
 - The whole habbo community.